Ankitm7208/gamification/README.md

 ```

 ## Usage
-To use this package just call below widget
+To use this package add this GamificationWebView widget to your screen and pass the credentials

 ```dart
 GamificationWebView(